SAEONData/SAEON-Frontend-Monorepo/README.md

 ## Architecture:
 A monorepo with Lerna, Yarn workspaces, create-react-app (with hot-module-replacement) and Storybook

+## Getting up and Running:
+Make sure that you have yarn, storybook and react-app-rewired installed globally on your system

+Clone this repository onto your local machine

+CD into the root folder and run 'yarn install' run 'yarn start' for react apps run 'yarn storybook' for storybook

 #### A nice guide on how to setup a monorepo (for background): https://f1lt3r.io/guide-multi-react-app-monorepo-with/

 ## Structure of this monorepo: